 If your maintenance personnel cannot carry this out, our trained experts will be more than happy to do so.
 At Scottsdale Pool Resurfacing, we take pride in our work and go the extra mile to ensure that you’re completely satisfied.
 We’re more than happy to conduct your initial water treatment procedure.

 The sad truth is that, without knowing the details of your pool, it will be difficult to come up with an exact price estimate.
 Remember, plaster is the least costly option, but it also has the disadvantage of having the shortest service life.
 Did you know that pool refinishing also increases property value?
 Depending on the pool option you want, the pool’s age, or any need to correct poor craftsmanship, the price will be affected.
 If you want a plumbing upgrade or replacement, this will affect the cost as well.
 These investments could be a wise choice to prevent any surprises later.

-This is why we offer a free, on-site consultation, regardless of the kind of refinishing you are looking for.
+This is why we offer a free, on-site consultation, regardless of the kind of refinishing you want.
 Our on-site consultation and price estimates are free, with no obligation.